-Lectures: All students are expected to be in their seats and ready to listen at 1:55; class begins promptly at that time.
+Lectures: Class begins promptly a12:50; all students are expected to be in their seats.
 A participation activity is usually done then; these make-up 10% of the final grade.
 Missing lectures will prove detrimental to your understanding of the course material and to your final grade.
 If you must miss lecture, it is your responsibility to obtain the lecture notes from a classmate.